You Don’t Need a Total Knee Replacement

 Fourth, if multiple parts of the joint are worn out, the options are for either a bi-compartmental partial replacement or a modified full replacement (which we call a knee resurfacing).
 The modifications are as follows: no cement is used since the highly accurate robotic cutting tools permit us to use bony ingrowth components.
-These permit the bone to grow into the undersurface of the metal components, thereby eliminating the need for bone cement.
+These permit the bone to grow into the undersurface of the metal components, fusing the implant directly to the bone, thereby eliminating the need for bone cement.
 The patella is most often not resurfaced, as the data shows no advantage to do so, and it leads to fewer complications.

 By the time your joint has worn out you have walked with a limp, compensated at your hip, ankle, and back, and lost muscle coordination and mass.
 Working with a trainer and physical therapist to overcome these deficits determines your total body outcome.
 Your rehab starts immediately, and continues the day after surgery, focusing on core strength, range of motion, and gait training.

 The improvement never ends, as we test our patients frequently during the first year and annually thereafter—adding new performance tests and rehab exercises, depending on their stage of fitness.
 The goal is to drop dead past the age of 100, playing a sport you love, with as many of your original parts as possible.